treeverse/lakeFS/docs/reference/cli.md

 {:.no_toc}

 ```
+      --allow-empty-message   allow an empty commit message (default true)
   -h, --help                  help for merge
+  -m, --message string        commit message
+      --meta strings          key value pair in the form of key=value
       --strategy string       In case of a merge conflict, this option will force the merge process to automatically favor changes from the dest branch ("dest-wins") or from the source branch("source-wins").
 In case no selection is made, the merge process will fail in case of a conflict
 ```